plone/training/docs/mastering-plone/dexterity_reference.md

 # Dexterity: Reference

-This chapter documents all types fields, widgets, directives that you can use with dexterity.
+This chapter documents all types of fields, widgets, directives that you can use with dexterity.

 ## Fields included in Plone